asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/Quickstart.md

 > `EnableBase64Cache` and `NoExpiry` can be overridden per-request.
 > {style="note"}

 `UpstreamImageAssetBaseUri` can be a local directory or a remote URL.
-If it is a local directory, the library will attempt to read the file from the local file system.
-If it is a remote URL, the library will attempt to download the file from the URL.

 - A trailing slash (`/`) will be added to the base URI if it is missing.
 - Filenames are appended to this base URI when retrieving images.
-    - The base URI should be common parent directory if you are using local files.
+    - The base URI should be a common parent directory if you are using local files.
     - The base URI should be the base URL if you are using remote files.
+- Filename are not restricted to only being a file name.
+You can use entire paths relative to the base URI.
+If doing this, ensure that the path ends in the actual file to be retrieved.

 > You MUST supply a valid URI scheme (`http://`, `https://`, `file://`) in the `UpstreamImageAssetBaseUri` setting.
 If
 > using `http` or `https`, invalid URLs will throw a `UriFormatException`.